darx0r/Stingray/README.md

 ## Installation

-Copy Stingray.py file to the plugins directory of IDA (%IDAPATH%\plugins) and restart IDA.
+1. Copy Stingray.py file to the plugins directory of IDA (%IDAPATH%\plugins) and restart IDA.

+2. You are ready to go :)

 ## Usage and Menus